 - "International Financial Management", a third year bachelor course which focusses on international corporate finance and risk management.

-- "International Investments" is a third year bachelor elective, which covers topics in the area of international portfolio investments such as: international assets pricing, market integration and segmentation, global asset allocation, currency risk, international portfolio evaluation, and emerging markets.
+- "International Investments", a third year bachelor elective, which covers topics in the area of international portfolio investments such as: international assets pricing, market integration and segmentation, global asset allocation, currency risk, international portfolio evaluation, and emerging markets.

-- "Financial Derivates & Real Options" is a Maastricht Summer School course.
-For more details on the Summer School course, please click on drop-down menu above.
+- "Financial Derivates & Real Options", a Maastricht Summer School course.

-I am currently coordinator of the Finance Specialization in the International Business master program and held the post of Education Director for the International Business Economics bachelor program of the Maastricht University during the academic years 2004/05 to 2006/07.
+As program leader, I was responsible for the Strategic Corporate Finance Specialization in the International Business master program from 2007 to 2019.
+I also held the post of Education Director for the International Business Economics bachelor program of the Maastricht University from 2004 to 2007.

-While at the Maastricht School of Management from 1993 to 2002, I have been teaching a wide range of courses in the MBA program and in various executive programs.
+While at the Maastricht School of Management (MSM) from 1993 to 2002, I was involved in a wide range of courses in the MBA program and in various executive programs.
 From 2012 to 2015, I taught the 'Portfolio Management' course in MSM's MBA - Accounting & Finance Specialization.
 Furthermore, I taught 'Empirical Techniques in Financial Research' at the University of Georgia (USA) in 1992 and 'International Finance' at the University of Graz (Austria) in 1996.